alfredodiaz53/big-bang/CONTRIBUTING.md

 The merge request process is provided as an overview of the pipeline stages required to get a commit merged.

 Follow instruction in [CI-Workflow](./docs/developer/ci-workflow.md) for specific details on the pipeline stages.

+## Architecture Decision Records

+As a large opensource project we need a way to document and record our decisions for knowledge sharing and future evaluation.
+We have chosen to follow the methodology set forth by [this article](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) for creating ADRs.
+We use the [adr-tools](https://github.com/npryce/adr-tools) tool to aide in creating/updating ADRs.

+Existing ADRs are stored in the [`docs/adrs`](./docs/adrs/) directory and ordered by creation/acceptance date.